-After three parking violations a student will receive a warning from the Judicial Committee: if there is any further violation the student will be fined \$1.50 (for the benefit of the NRT Scholarship Fund).
+After two parking violations a student will receive a warning from the Judicial Committee; the student will be fined \$1.50 for each additional parking violation during the term.

 SPEED LIMITS.
 The speed limit on the lanes between the houses is 10 miles per hour.
 The speed limit on all other campus roads is 15 miles per hour, with the exception of the main road between the North and South gates where the limit is 30 miles per hour.
 Motorized vehicles are not to be driven on any of the campus footpaths.